 1.1.
-The Organization has been incorporated as an international non-profit organization (“internationale vereniging zonder winstoogmerk”/”association internationale sans but lucratif”) in accordance with the laws of Belgium, governed by the provisions of Title III of the Law of 27 June 1921 on non-profit organizations, international non-profit organizations and foundations, as modified (the “NPO-Law”).
+The Organisation has been incorporated as an international non-profit organisation (“internationale vereniging zonder winstoogmerk”/“association internationale sans but lucratif”) in accordance with the laws of Belgium, governed by the provisions of Title III of the Law of 27 June 1921 on non-profit organizations, international non-profit organisations and foundations, as modified (the “NPO-Law”).

-All deeds, invoices, announcements, publications and other documents originating from the Organization shall contain the Organization’s name, immediately preceded or followed by the words “international non-profit organization” (“internationale vereniging zonder winstoogmerk”/”association internationale sans but lucratif”) or the abbreviation “INPO” as well as the address of the Organization’s registered office.
+All deeds, invoices, announcements, publications and other documents originating from the Organisation shall contain the Organisation’s name, immediately preceded or followed by the words “international non-profit organization” (“internationale vereniging zonder winstoogmerk”/”association internationale sans but lucratif”) or the abbreviation “INPO” as well as the address of the Organization’s registered office.

 1.2.
-The name of the organization is “European Hockey Federation” (the “Organization”).
-The Organization may also use the abbreviation “EHF”.
-These Statutes, together with the regulations issued under them, form the applicable rules and principles of the European Hockey Federation .
+The name of the Organisation is “European Hockey Federation” (the “Organization”).
+The Organisation may also use the abbreviation “EHF”.
+These Statutes, together with the regulations issued under them, form the applicable rules and principles of the European Hockey Federation.